rabbitmq/ra/docs/internals/COMPACTION.md

 any references to the segment.
 Single segment compaction should only be triggered when a certain limit has been reached, e.g. > 50% of indexes can be cleared up.

+TODO: how to handle compaction of segments that have indexes that never were committed, i.e. overwritten?

 #### When does phase 3 compaction run?